ivos/git-crash-course/Readme.md

 The contents of the new commits `A1`, `B1`, `C1` will be similar to that of the original ones, but depending on what has been changed in commits `M`, `N` may not be exactly the same.

-IDEA has a comprehensive and usable functionality to do the rebase easily in a graphical environment.
+A decent IDE (IDEA, Eclipse) has a comprehensive and usable functionality to do the rebase easily in a graphical environment.

 To rebase on the command line, follow along.